erlichmen/radix-tree-objc/readme.md

 objective-c implementation of radix tree
 ---------------

-[Radix tree] are very usual data structure to preform a radix search.
+[Radix tree] are very useful data structure to preform radix search.
 A classic example is searching for contacts which requires to filter contacts while typing.

 This is a port of [Tahseen Ur Rehman original radix tree in java].